akka/akka/akka-docs/src/main/paradox/typed/cluster-sharded-daemon-process.md

 ## Introduction

 Sharded Daemon Process provides a way to run `N` actors, each given a numeric id starting from `0` that are then kept alive and balanced across the cluster.
-When a rebalance is needed the actor is stopped and, triggered by a keep alive running on all nodes, started on a new node (the keep alive should be seen as an implementation detail and may change in future versions).
+When a rebalance is needed the actor is stopped and, triggered by a keep alive from a Cluster Singleton (the keep alive should be seen as an implementation detail and may change in future versions).

 The intended use case is for splitting data processing workloads across a set number of workers that each get to work on a subset of the data that needs to be processed.
 This is commonly needed to create projections based on the event streams available